![]() |

 Burtie has played with many musicians and different bands.
 Here is his Hall of Fame of drummers

-Laurie Palmer, Chris Marchant, Robin Beames, Mike Marsh, Ted Backhouse.
-Roy Neil Mark Alexander Barry Knight
+John Cottis Chris Marchant, Robin Beames, Mike Marsh, Ted Backhouse.
+Roy Neal Mark Alexander Barry Knight Eddie Newport Jimmy Tagford Bill Ambro

 |